Scroll To Bottom To Purchase

 Becoming disruptive and non-compliant during instructional tasks is often sustained (over time) when instructional conditions become aversive conditions/events.
 Unfortunately, this aversive property thereby sets up escape from instruction as a functional outcome for these students.
 Why do instructional conditions become aversive for these students?
 Either (or both) of the following factors often make such a condition aversive for a particular student: task difficulty and instructional task duration.

 This one-hour webinar will focus on the function-based diagnosis of the following two factors (using the Cipani Behavioral Classification System) that often prevail with such students during instructional conditions: (a) the instructional material is too hard (i.e., instructional mis-match) or (b) it is way too lengthy for them.
 Two direct in-vivo classroom measures will be presented and depicted.
 Presented by Ennio Cipani, Ph.D. in March of 2022.
 This individual webinar can be purchased for $25 (scroll down to purchase).
 The content in this webinar is intertwined with Domains 1, 2, and 4 of the NASP Practice Model.
 Schoolpsych.com’s recorded webinars are non-refundable.
+The target audience is school psychologists, and the skill level is intermediate.
+There is no conflict of interests or commercial support for this webinar.
 Attendees who complete this 1-hour webinar will receive 1.0 NASP-Approved CPD credit.

 Participants will learn: